axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-20-dont-f--ck-with-my-benefits.markdown

    width="50%"
    alt="A yellow post-it note with the word BENEFITS at the top, a hand-drawn line, followed by '@all.'">
  </div>
- <p>Very likely, you will figure out that this &ldquo;benefit” thing is born of a nostalgic fear from living for so long in a <span class="_paradigm">FIAT</span> environment.
+ <p>After a while, you will figure out that this &ldquo;benefit” thing is born of a nostalgic fear from living for so long in a <span class="_paradigm">FIAT</span> environment.
 You decide to not &ldquo;put away” anything because your <span class="_paradigm">RAD</span>s can take care of all of it and then some.</p>

 <h1>Retirement</h1>
  <p>&ldquo;Retirement&rdquo; is yet another <span class="_paradigm">FIAT</span> benefit that is handled very differently in the <span class="_paradigm">RADICAL</span> model.</p>